 POP was the first e-mail client protocol to enable e-mail handling from small computers (PCs) when they started to become available at the early '80s.
 Until then, e-mail was sent and received from 'central' computers with terminals.
 Those computers perform e-mail tasks alongside other more 'important' tasks.

-E-mail clients with POP connect to the server whenever the program starts and transfers all new messages to the local computer, thereby removing them from the server.
-The connection renews every once in a while as long as the e-mail client program is running.
+server.
+The connection renews every once in a while as long as the e-mail client

 Shortly after the e-mail client based on the POP protocol was invented, a problem came up: many users don't use just one PC, but rather one of several, such as the one at work, another at home plus a portable perhaps.
 This might be even more complex with several being used at work, several at home, multiple portables and mobile devices.
 Therefore, each of the PCs will have some of the messages stored on them but the total amount of data will be distributed across all of them and will not be accessible from a single computer.
 Another drawback is that servers are more protected machines and therefore make better storage sites than local PCs which are less protected and more likely to lose data.